Active Portfolio Management

-Traditional portfolio management strategies, the type most advisors recommend, strive to add value through successful market timing and superior security selection.
-The active portfolio management process operates under the assumption that markets are inefficient and that teams of full-time skilled professionals should be able to consistently “Beat the Market”.
+Traditional portfolio management strategies, the type most advisors recommend, strive to add value through market timing and security selection.
+This active portfolio management process operates under the assumption that markets are inefficient and that teams of full-time skilled professionals should be able to consistently “Beat the Market”.
 Active portfolio managers rely on company meetings, news and announcements, detailed analyses, unpublished research and the insights of highly paid research analysts and traders who have access to piles of in-depth reports advising them on which stocks to buy or sell, and industries to overweight, under-weight, or avoid altogether.

 Passive Portfolio Management

-For passive and index mutual fund and ETF portfolio managers like Cardiff Park Advisors, the burden of creating returns is removed from the research process and returned to the responsibility of the market, which sets prices to compensate investors for the risks they bear.
+For passive and index fund portfolio managers like Cardiff Park Advisors, the burden of creating returns is removed from the research process and returned to the responsibility of the market, which sets prices to compensate investors for the risks they bear.
 Investors compete with each other to find the most attractive returns.
 This competition drives prices to fair value, ensuring that companies must offer returns in line with their perceived risk.
 When markets work properly, no investor can expect greater returns without bearing greater risk.

 Passive portfolio management acknowledges that returns come from risk, and at least some risk is essential for long-term gain, but that not all risks carry a reliable reward.
-Rather than trying to out-research other market participants, passively managed index mutual fund and ETF investors look to asset class diversification to manage uncertainty and to position portfolios for long-term growth.
+Rather than trying to out-research other market participants, passively managed index fund investors look to asset class diversification to manage uncertainty and to position portfolios for long-term growth.

-For passively managed index mutual fund and ETF portfolio managers like Cardiff Park Advisors, the objective is to devise appropriate long-term strategies that will move investors towards their financial goals with the least amount of risk.
+For passively managed index fund portfolio managers like Cardiff Park Advisors, the objective is to devise appropriate long-term strategies that will move investors towards their financial goals with the least amount of risk.
 These strategies do not fight the capital markets with the goal of trying to beat them so much as they intelligently ride with them.